kyryloren/cheesyrat/README.md

 ## Bugs :beetle::
 **Please submit any issues that you find__

+## Credits:
-Logo icons made by www.flaticon.com from www.flaticon.com
+- Logo icons made by www.flaticon.com from www.flaticon.com
+- Code written by kyryloren with some help from stackoverflow ;p